size 378 KB

 Our mission?
 To filter out the junk and bring you only the studio-ready free VSTs that actually compete with paid gear.
 We do the digging so you can focus on creating.

 I've been digging through the web and found something special for your arsenal today.
-Let's keep it real—one of the…
+Ever find yourself stuck trying to…

-Are your mixes sounding thin and disconnected when they finally hit the bus?
-I found a fix.
-As producers, we're…
+Are your pads and soundscapes sounding lifeless and static?
+I found a serious fix.
+As producers, we all know the…